gwkokab/gwkokab/docs/source/config.rst

 - :code:`config_filename` : The name of the file that contains the configuration for the models that will be used to generate the synthetic data.
 - :code:`num_realizations` : The number of realizations of the synthetic data that will be generated.
 - :code:`extra_size` : The size of the extra data.
 This is to over sample the data to account for the selection effect.
 Defaults to 1500.
-- :code:`extra_error_size` : The size of the error in the extra data.
-This is to over sample the data to account for the selection effect.
-Defaults to 1000.

 .. warning:: This section is mandatory.